Ultra Galaxy Legend Side Story: Ultraman Zero vs. Darklops Zero: Stage II: Zero's Life or Death Struggle

 Darklops Zero marches towards the Gomoras' conflict, and successfully reprograms the rogue Mecha Gomora to his servitude as they overpower the original Gomora until Zero arrives.
-Seeing how Mecha Gomora being a product of his Battle Nizer, alt-Reimon proceed to help Rei controlling his Gomora while Zero arrives just in time to assist the monster against their doppelgängers.
+Seeing how Mecha Gomora being a product of his Battlenizer, alt-Reimon proceed to help Rei controlling his Gomora while Zero arrives just in time to assist the monster against their doppelgängers.
 After Mecha Gomora's destruction, the alt-Reimon begins to disappear but because of their combined control of Gomora, memories of the original Rei was transferred to the alternate counterpart.
 This allows him to finally be free from Raybrad's instincts, thanking his prime counterpart before vanishing.
 With Darklops Zero at the verge of defeat, he reminds his counterpart that the actual threat shall appear from his own homeworld and prepares to self-destruct.
-Rei, Hyuga and Zero tries to escape as Planet Chain and the entire subspace caught in a huge explosion.
+Rei, Hyuga and Zero tries to escape as Planet Cheney and the entire subspace caught in a huge explosion.

 After awakened, Rei and Hyuga found that they returned to their original universe and received a message from their original counterpart, having revived after Darklops Zero's destruction.
 As the Pendragon left, Zero saw them from behind and join his master.